Mexico says U.S. to help it make oil cuts aimed at global reduction

 “President Trump said the United States committed to reducing by 250,000 (barrels), on top of what it was going to do, for Mexico, in order to compensate,” he said.

-Lopez Obrador suggested that the U.S. leader had initiated the conversation, saying, “President Trump got in touch with us.”
+Lopez Obrador suggested the U.S. leader had initiated the conversation, saying, “President Trump got in touch with us.”

-The White House did not immediately reply to a request for comment on Lopez Obrador’s remarks
+The White House did not immediately reply to a request for comment on Lopez Obrador’s remarks.

 Lopez Obrador’s announcement of U.S. cuts came as a surprise, given Trump’s past reluctance to ask for coordinated cuts by U.S. oil producers.

-Brouillette said in prepared remarks for Friday’s Group of 20 meeting of energy ministers from the world’s top 20 economies, “We call on all nations to use every means at their disposal to help reduce the surplus.”
+Brouillette said in prepared remarks for Friday’s Group of 20 meeting of energy ministers, “We call on all nations to use every means at their disposal to help reduce the surplus.”

+George Baker, a Texas-based oil analyst, said Trump may have calculated that with crude output likely to decline sharply in the near term because of the economic impact of the coronavirus outbreak, he did not have much to lose in making such a pledge to cut output.

+Global output cuts that stabilize prices are likely to provide some relief to U.S. shale producers, some of which risk being pushed out of the market unless prices recover.

+By helping Lopez Obrador, it could make it easier for Trump to apply pressure on Mexico in due course should illegal border crossings spike again due to the economic turmoil, added Baker, the publisher of Mexico Energy Intelligence.

+Trump has made cutting illegal immigration across the U.S.-Mexico border a top priority, and has pushed Mexico into taking a series of measures to toughen up policing of the frontier and to cope with a surge in migrants trying to apply for U.S. asylum.

-Mexico resisted making deeper cuts because the country has gone to great lengths to reverse years of declining output at state oil firm Petroleos Mexicanos, Lopez Obrador said.
+Lopez Obrador said Mexico resisted making deeper cuts because the country has gone to great lengths to reverse years of declining output at state oil firm Petroleos Mexicanos.

 During their call last night, Trump marveled at how Mexico was the only holdout to the deal, Lopez Obrador said.